MicrosoftDocs/learn/learn-pr/azure/cna-set-up-azure-ad-use-scale/includes/7-exercise-integrate-next.js-web-app-azure-ad.md

     };

     /**
      * Add here the scopes to request when obtaining an access token for MS Graph API.
-For more information, see:
+For more information, review:
      * https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/resources-and-scopes.md
      */
     export const graphConfig = {